Location: Ashford Road, Lancaster, LA1 5AD

 Gardens of remembrance

 There are currently two gardens of remembrance within the site, intended for the interment of cremated remains.
-The original garden of remembrance located to the left of the main entrance is now closed.
-The new garden of remembrance, at the right boundary of the cemetery, has plots available to reserve or for immediate interment.
+The original garden of remembrance located next to the main entrance is now closed.
+The new garden of remembrance, located next to the chapel, has plots available to reserve or for immediate interment.

 Biodiversity and wildlife